Yokohama Tyres 19545×16 have proved to be a good seller to the younger tyre market and that’s where we missed out in the past.

 If the tyre does not flex because of the cold, then the tread will not be able to do the job of gripping, especially in cold weather or on a very dirty rainy day when you may be traveling at 70 mph on a motorway.
 Winters will flex and give you the full tread onto the road, together with a much better designed tread pattern made especially for wet and snowy winter conditions, there is no doubt that Winter tyres grip .
 You owe it to yourself and your family to be as safe as possible on our very busy roads in winter time, none of us know what the weather will throw at us on any given day,(not even the weather man)

 In essence, the thing that I am pleased with is the millions of ways that ordinary people have found ways to use our old car tyres to make different items.
-Some make clothing and jewelry, but the main items are made into garden objects and I think that they look really good.
-I am starting to show some of these ideas on my blog and hope to inspire people to use a fewold waste tyres into making similar things.
+Some make clothing and jewellery, but the main items are made into garden objects, and I think that they look really good.
+I am starting to show some of these ideas on my blog and hope to inspire people to use a fewold waste tyres to make similar things.

 Waste Tyres Uses-Collected from any tyre depot for free

-So, to bring things up to date, then gardening has become more popular in 2020.
-Subsequently, due to the terrible covid 19 lockdown that we here in the UK have had to put up with.
+So, to bring things up to date, gardening will become more popular in 2020.
+Subsequently, due to the terrible COVID-19 lockdown that we here in the UK have had to put up with,.
 People have taken up a greater interest in nature!
 Including a rise in the number of gardeners.
 Given these points, people in smaller gardens have taken to container based gardening.
 Including using old tyres again.

 KSHB